mitotic/graphterm/README.rst

    output using a 3D  perspective theme (captured on OS X Lion, using Google Chrome).

-   (More images can be found in SCREENSHOTS.rst or SCREENSHOTS.html and in this `YouTube Video <http://youtu.be/JBMexdwXN8w>`_.)
+   (More images can be found in `SCREENSHOTS <https://github.com/mitotic/graphterm/blob/master/SCREENSHOTS.rst>`_ and in this `YouTube Video <http://youtu.be/JBMexdwXN8w>`_.)